BOPSS Evening Webinar

 Managing a watery eye in a child requires a nuanced approach, from initial diagnostic evaluation to navigating complex surgical failures.
 We have assembled a truly international faculty of experts to provide a comprehensive roadmap for these challenging cases.

-If you are a BOPSS member and have an active subscription the recording will be available for you to watch online after the event.
+If you are a BOPSS member and have an active subscription the recording will be available for you to watch online after the event, from Tuesday 20th January.
+Users that registered for the webinar will also have access to the recording for 30 days (until 20th February).

 Programme